docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 Placeholder

-## Security consifderations
+## Security considerations

 You can download a client bundle to access UCP.
 To ensure that access from the client bundle is synced with the identity provider, we recommend the following steps.
-Otherwise, a previously-authorized user could get access to UCP through an existing client bundle.
+Otherwise, a previously-authorized user could get access to UCP through their existing client bundle.

 - Remove the user account from UCP granting client bundle access if access is removed from the identity provider.
 - If group membership in the identity provider changes, replicate this change in UCP.